kgryte/linode-setup-notes/README.md

 ##### Generate SSH keys

-If you have already generated SSH keys before (e.g., when configuring Github to use SSH), you can skip the following step.
+If you have already generated SSH keys before (e.g., when configuring GitHub to use SSH), you can skip the following step.
 To generate SSH keys,

 ``` bash
 $ ssh-keygen -t rsa -C "<your_email_address>"